-If you want to add a little masculine drama to your space consider using more of the following elements.
+If you want to add a little masculine drama to your space, consider using more of the following elements.

 Masculine rooms are largely free of frills and tend to be full of sleek and straight lines.
 That's not to say there isn't room for a few soft edges here and there, but generally speaking masculine silhouettes are clean-lined and geometric.
 While decorative, curvy elements are fine in small doses, keep them to a minimum in masculine rooms.

+To give a room a stronger sense of masculinity, it's important not to use patterns that are overly decorative or sweet.
 Stick with classic geometrics such as plaids, herringbone, and stripes.
 And of course, solids are always safe.
-While you can incorporate some decorative classics (such as damask or paisley) in small doses, try to stay away from florals or any other patterns that seem overly pretty.
+While you can incorporate some decorative classics in small doses, try to stay away from florals or any other patterns that seem overly pretty.

+Materials are very important in masculine rooms.
 There are certain ones that, while they can certainly transcend styles and appeal to both sexes, are often associated with masculine interiors.
-When it comes to materials think about using polished mahogany, concrete, glass and even steel.
+When it comes to materials think about using polished mahogany, concrete, glass, and even steel.

 Masculine furniture is generally (but not always) bigger in scale than feminine furniture.
-Club chairs, oversize desks, and large sofas are not uncommon in masculine rooms.
+Club chairs, oversized desks, and large sofas are not uncommon in masculine rooms.
 The most important thing to remember is that every piece must be functional and serve a specific purpose.
 Furniture is never included just for the sake of filling space.